Firstyear/prd-blog/blog_source/2019/01/19/suse_open_build_system_cheat_sheet.rst

 As an additional piece of information, it's a good idea to read the `OBS Packaging Guidelines <https://en.opensuse.org/openSUSE:Packaging_Patches_guidelines>`_ to be sure that you are doing the right thing!

+# Acts as tail
+    osc bl
+    osc r -v

+# How to access the meta and docker stuff

+    osc meta pkg -e
+    osc meta prj -e

+(will add vim to the buildroot), then you can chroot (allow editing in the build root)

+    osc chroot
+    osc build -x vim

+-k <dir> keeps artifacts in directory dir IE rpm outputs

+oscrc buildroot variable, mount tmpfs to that location.

+docker privs SYS_ADMIN, SYS_CHROOT

+Multiple spec: commit second spec to pkg then:

+    osc linkpac prj pkg prj new-link-pkg

+rpm --eval '%{variable}'

+%setup -n "name of what the directory unpacks to, not what to rename to"

+When no link exists

+    osc submitpac destprj deskpkg

 .. author:: default
 .. categories:: none